Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

-Consider one particular group~$g$. \cref{lem:hg:packP} shows how to pack the fractional small items selected by~$(\bar z_g)$ into~$\eps m_g$ extra knapsacks.
-If~$m_g < \frac1\eps$, we use one extra knapsack per group to store the fractional items.
-If~$m_g \geq \frac1\eps$,~$g \in \groups^{(1/\eps)}$ which implies that the configuration ILP (and its relaxation) already reserved~$\lceil \eps m_g \rceil$ knapsacks of this group for packing small items.
-Hence,~$P$ is feasible.
-By \cref{cor:mmdk:HarmonicGrouping,lem:mmdk:OptOfConfigLP} we have that
+Consider one particular group~$g$. \cref{lem:hg:packP} shows how to pack the small items assigned by~$(\bar z_g)$ to group~$g$ into~$\lceil (1+ \eps) m_g \rceil$ knapsacks.
+If~$m_g < \frac1\eps$, we use one extra knapsack per group to pack the cut items.
+If~$m_g \geq \frac1\eps$, then~$g \in \groups^{(1/\eps)}$ which implies that the configuration ILP (and its relaxation) already reserved~$\lceil \eps m_g \rceil$ knapsacks of this group for packing small items.
+Hence, the just obtained packing~$P$ is feasible.
+By \cref{cor:mmdk:HarmonicGrouping,lem:mmdk:OptOfConfigLP},